Refresh Flow Data Using Incremental Refresh

 - Append to table: This option adds the new data to your existing table.
 If the table doesn't already exist, a new table is created when the flow is first run and subsequent runs will add new rows to this table.
 Not available for .csv output types.
 For more information about supported refresh combinations, see Flow refresh options

-- Replace data (version 2020.3.1 and later): This option is available when you want to write your output back to an existing table in a database.
+- Replace data (Tableau Prep Builder version 2020.3.1 and later and on the web): This option is available when you want to write your output back to an existing table in a database.
 It replaces the data in the database table with the flow data, but maintains the table schema structure.

-You can run individual flows using incremental refresh in Tableau Prep Builder or from the command line.
+You can run individual flows using incremental refresh in Tableau Prep Builder, on the web, or from the command line.
 For information about running your flow from the command line, see Run the flow with incremental refresh enabled (version 2020.2.1 and later).

-If you have Tableau Prep Conductor (part of the Data Management Add-on) enabled on your server, you can run your flow using incremental refresh by either setting up a schedule in Tableau Server or Tableau Online.
+If you have The Data Management Add-on with Tableau Prep Conductor enabled, you can run your flow using incremental refresh using a schedule on Tableau Server or Tableau Online.
 For information about running your flow on a schedule, see Schedule a Flow Task.

-Note: Write options are set in Tableau Prep Builder and can't be changed when running your flow in Tableau Server or Tableau Online.
+Note: In prior version, write options are set in Tableau Prep Builder and can't be changed when running your flow in Tableau Server or Tableau Online.
+Starting in Tableau Server and Tableau Online version 2020.4, you can edit the flow directly in the web.
+For more information about using Tableau Prep On the web see Tableau Prep on the Web.

 From the top menu, click the drop-down option on the Run button.